charlierobin/Customizing-stock-nodes-in-Houdini/README.md

 ![Screenshot 2026-01-21 at 12 17 53](https://github.com/user-attachments/assets/310a2c40-e4e2-41dd-8e93-965bcde7961a)

-This is done by providing Python scripts named with:
+This is done by providing Houdini with Python scripts named with:

 (1) the name of the node whose events you want to look at

+(2) an underscore

-(2) the name of the event itself
+(3) the name of the event itself

 ...like so: